-- (b) Each LPG operator and landfill gas operator, as applicable, shall submit a written report to the department on Form E-5 "Utility Accident Report," within 10 working days following the occurrence of any accident involving a release of LP gas or landfill gas from a pipeline or facility in which: - (1) A death has occurred; - (2) Any personal injury which requires same day professional medical treatment; - (3) Any person receiving an injury which incapacitates that person from active work for a total of 6 days or more during the 10 days immediately following the accident; or - (4) Any property damage over \$5,000. - (c) If any event later occurs in connection with an accident which renders an accident reportable under this section or results in an additional reportable event under (b)(1) through (4) above associated with a report previously submitted, such operator shall submit a new or updated report, as appropriate.
+(b) Each LPG operator and landfill gas operator, as applicable, shall submit a written report on department "Form E-5G, Utility Accident Report," dated October 2023 to the department within 10 working days following the occurrence of any accident involving a release of LP gas or landfill gas from a pipeline or facility in which:

+(1) A death has occurred;

+(2) Any personal injury which requires same day professional medical treatment;

+(3) Any person receiving an injury which incapacitates that person from active work for a total of 6 days or more during the 10 days immediately following the accident; or

+(4) Any property damage over \$5,000.

+(c) If any event later occurs in connection with an accident which renders an accident reportable under this section or results in an additional reportable event under (b)(1) through (4) above associated with a report previously submitted, such operator shall submit a new or updated report, as appropriate.